RhyanRodriguez3/Excel-Guide/README.md

   Verify if any columns were calculated.
 Learn a few functions to handle calculations and string values.
   Learn XLOOKUP, IF THEN (with multiple conditions based on input cells), ERROR, AND/OR, Learn a few YoY financial analysis, annual and quarterly money, forecast based on historical data.
+  Competitor analysis to define market share.
+Learn pivot tables.
+Learn how to format graphs and format.

 Learn how to make unique IDs with concat.